 Infection – rare.
 Skin infection usually requires a course of oral antibiotics.
 Severe infections can affect the cartilage (chondritis) which is a significant problem though thankfully rare and may lead to long term changes in ear shape.

 Asymmetry – no ears are identical before or after surgery.

-Recurrence of prominence – it is possible for the ears to become prominent again after surgery.
+Recurrence of ear prominence – it is possible for the ears to become prominent again after surgery.
 The chance of this is reduced when patients wear the head bandage as recommended and avoid contact sports.
-The stitches holding the ear in it’s new position are relatively thin and can sometimes snap if subjected to trauma or may cut through the ear cartilage itself meaning that the cartilage is no longer held in place.
+The stitches holding the ear in it’s new position are relatively thin and can sometimes snap if subjected to trauma or may tear through the ear cartilage itself meaning that the cartilage is no longer held in place.

 Numbness of skin – this is common behind the ear.
 Usually improves with time but may be permanent.

 Chronic ear pain – this is relatively common in the weeks after surgery but usually settles with time.
 Rarely, patient’s ears may be so sensitive that they can’t lie on that side when in bed.
 Ears may be painful in cold weather.